mosip/mosip-functional-tests/automationtests/README.md

 This readme provides detailed steps to build and execute the AUTOMATION TEST SUITE for sanity testing of the MOSIP platform.
 It can be run after successful deployment of the platform code.

 ## Pre-requisites:
+1. Java 11 and Maven (3.6.0) software should be installed on the machine from where the automation tests will be executed
+2. Lombok should be configured.
+Ref. https://projectlombok.org/

 For Windows
-1. Java (8 or above) and Maven (3.6.0) software should be installed on the machine from where the automation tests will be executed
-2. Git bash (2.18.0.windows.1)
+1. Git bash (2.18.0.windows.1)
-3. settings.xml needs to be present in one place
+2. settings.xml needs to be present in one place
    * regular maven conf folder

 For Linux
-1. Assume Java (8 or above), Maven (3.6.0) and Git softwares are available
-2. settings.xml file needs to be present in two places
+1. settings.xml file needs to be present in two places
    * regular maven conf folder
    * copy the same settings.xml under /usr/local/maven/conf